 - why WBS must not be just a breakdown of work

 - essential principles in adopting WBS as a management tool

 - relationships to other structures useful in project/engineering

-Management: System Breakdown Structure (SBS), Cost Breakdown Structure (CBS), Organizational Breakdown Structure (OBS), Specification Breakdown Structure (Specification Tree)
+- Management: Product Breakdown Structure (PBS), Cost Breakdown Structure (CBS), Organizational Breakdown Structure (OBS), Specification Breakdown Structure (Specification Tree)

 - application of WBS to costing, scheduling, definition, risk analysis, measurement, reporting, organizational design, and control.

 Is it beneficial to apply the “classic” systems engineering approach in the commercial/industrial systems engineering world?

 Robert’s position to the subject question is that: it depends on what we mean by the classic systems engineering approach.
 If we mean a set of rules defined by the United States Department of Defense and forced on an unsuspecting population, to be applied unthinkingly, then we should plan to fail, both commercially and in other ways.
 If we mean a set of principles for the engineering of systems that have evolved over millenia, and a variety of methods which implement those principles, then Robert’s position is that, not only is it beneficial, but absolutely essential to commercial survival and prosperity.